Is Your Business Healthy? Use Financial Ratios to Find Out

 Applying the ratios

-Imagine all three of the ratios in the examples above belonging to a single business, and you can see how just calculating these three ratios can provide a quick health check for your business.
+Imagine the ratios in the examples above belonging to a single business, and you can see how just calculating these three ratios can provide a quick health check for your business.
 The business in the example isn’t at death’s door yet but it is ailing.
 While the profit margin and current assets ratio are robust, the total debt ratio shows that the business is carrying too much debt, which will interfere with cash flow if it hasn’t already.